niklas-wortmann/personal-site/homepage/src/content/blog/2024-review/2024-review.md

 - Deprecated: Old basically non-existent fitness habits ~ Pending: Reading goals (status: in progress)
 ```

-Other than physical and emotional support my involvement in the delivery of baby Diana was rather secondary, but words can hardly describe the joy I feel!
-Everyone involved is healthy and doing well!
+The highlight of the year?
+Welcoming baby Diana!
+While my role in the delivery was admittedly supporting cast, the joy is indescribable.
+Everyone's healthy and thriving, which is all we could ask for.

-Let's be real - getting fitter while keeping up with tech life and having kids and family at home isn't exactly a walk in the park (though actual walks in the park helped!).
-But sometimes you gotta do what you gotta do, and that might involve getting up at 5am to get in a workout.
-So setting a fixed schedule of particular workout days and time for each week helped me a lot to stick to my goals!
+Speaking of thriving - transforming fitness habits while juggling tech life and family isn't exactly straightforward.
+But necessity breeds innovation, right?
+Enter the 5 AM workout solution.
+Setting a fixed schedule turned out to be my secret weapon for consistency.
+Those early morning session and generally better eating habits became the foundation of my 30-pound transformation.

-The reading situation?!
-Well, that was like that side project you keep meaning to get to.
-But 2025?
-Already knocked out 3 books in January.
-Sometimes you just need the right runtime environment (apparently paternity leave works for reading productivity - who knew?).
+And remember that perpetually postponed reading goal?
+You know, like that side project you keep meaning to start?
+Well, paternity leave unexpectedly became my productive reading environment - three books down in January alone.
+Who knew baby naps could be such excellent reading sprints (or late night reading sessions if the baby just doesn't want to go to bed at 11pm...)

 ## What's Next?
 The Roadmap 🗺️